engelfrost/svg-input-elements/README.md

 Versions
 --------
+###v1.0
+__Scheduled early June__ This release will provide several text related input elements and should be stable on all major browsers except perhaps for Internet Explorer, which seems to have very poor SVG support even in verion 9.

+###v0.2
+__Released 15 May 2012__ This release provides bugfixes and several improvements and should also work on Firefox.
+Additional input elements are postponed to the next release.
+The documentation is still lacking, contact us if you want help.

 ###v0.1
 __Released 9 May 2012.__ This is a rather limited release which is only properly tested in Chrome/Chromium.
 It should not be seen as something that is ready to be put in use.

-###v0.2
-__Coming soon!__ This release will provide additional input elements and should work much better in Firefox.

-...

-###v1.0
-__Not released - expected in early June__ This release will be ready for real use.
-It will also have better documentation and examples.

 Development
 -----------